daddevv/TypingTowers/NOTES.md

 - Turret targets the closest mob of the letter typed.
 - Mobs drop gold when killed.
 - Friendly units will collect the gold and bring it to the base.
+- Reload any missing ammo by typing the prompted letter (`F` or `J`).
+A wrong key jams the turret until backspace is pressed.

 ### Shop Mode: Buy upgrades with collected gold